 Figure 3.

-Evolution of AUC

-obtained from

-applying different

-number of iterations

-to Combine-ACO and

-Combine-ACO and

-Combine-ACO and

-algorithms on the

-WEBSPAM-UK2006

-and -UK2007, while

-the number of ants

-and maximum hops

-are constantly set to

-100 and 12,

-respectively
+Evolution of AUC obtained from applying different number of iterations to Combine-ACO and Combine-ACO + algorithms on the WEBSPAM-UK2006 and -UK2007, while the number of ants and maximum hops are constantly set to 100 and 12, respectively

 Figure 4.

-Evolution of AUC

-obtained from

-applying different

-number of ants to the

-Combine-ACO and

-Combine-ACO and

-Combine-ACO and

-UK2007, while

-the number of

-iterations and

-maximum hops are

-constantly set to 40

-and 12, respectively

-up to 30 ants), indicating that assigning larger number of ants gives more opportunity to discover several high-quality paths.
+Evolution of AUC obtained from applying different number of ants to the Combine-ACO and Combine-ACO + algorithms on the WEBSPAM-UK2006 and -UK2007, while the number of iterations and maximum hops are constantly set to 40 and 12, respectively up to 30 ants), indicating that assigning larger number of ants gives more opportunity to discover several high-quality paths.
 However, for the later phase, lines in the graph show slightly performance fluctuation after around 100 ants on both datasets.
 We will then practically set the number of walking ants to 100 for all later experiments.